 in: Engaging SASB Project

-Applying Our Methods to Advance Standard-Setting for Diversity, Equity & Inclusion (DEI)
+Applying Our Data Science Methods to Advance Standard-Setting for Diversity, Equity & Inclusion (DEI)

 In 2021, the SASB Standards Board made Diversity, Equity & Inclusion (DEI) a priority Human Capital topic for standards revision.1 In this update, we discuss the findings of the Data for Good Scholars (DfG) team to identify material practices related to DEI by applying our methodologies to FactSet’s TruValue SASB Spotlight Events (TVL) dataset and Form 10-Ks.
 These sources and methods are described in the February 2022 Update.

 Our two-pronged objective is to find supporting evidence for extending existing DEI metrics to industry standards that do not currently contain them (Extension Workstream) and for defining new metrics for human rights-related business risks (Addition Workstream).
 For the former, we assess the prevalence of DEI events by industry.
 We consider the number of companies reporting financially material DEI practices, as well as how often those financial impacts and risks are being reported in TVL reports and Form 10-Ks among industries not yet proposed for DEI standard-setting.
 For the Addition Workstream, we use our data sources and our heuristic method to assess the relationship between practices and outcomes by industry.
 We achieved 90% accuracy in returns of content discussing financially material DEI practices from our data sources.